ply-ct/ply/docs/topics/requests.md

   headers:
     Accept: application/json
 ```
-This defines a GET request against [ply-movies](https://github.com/ply-ct/ply-movies#readme), an
+This defines a GET request against [ply-movies](https://github.com/ply-ct/ply-movies#readme), our example API containing horror
-example API we use to illustrate Ply testing.
-Our request's name, `moviesByYearAndRating`,
-is the top-level key.
+movies from the 1930s.
+Our request's name, `moviesByYearAndRating`, is the top-level key.
 Note our use of JavaScript [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
 expressions embedded in `url`.
 Every element of a request can be parameterized using [Values](values).

 The next request in this suite illustrates another important feature of expressions: